 Results of carcass collections from fisher and wolverine, and skull turn-in from otter and bobcat are shown under each of these species sections in the Species Harvest Summary (pages 17 to 60).
 The most important aspect of these collections is to extract a tooth for age determination.
 The graphs illustrate analysis of the biological parameters reported, which are juvenile/adult female ratios, age structure, sex ratios, and median ages of the harvest sample which should represent population parameters.
 Not all years or most recent years may be available for age data, as processing adult teeth can take 1-2 years for results.
-Marten skull collections were discontinued beginning with the 2008-09 season.
-Fisher and wolverine sample sizes are very small, so they do not necessarily represent a population trend.
+Marten skull collections were discontinued beginning with the 2008-09 season, partially because stable population parameters have remained unchanged.
+Fisher and wolverine sample sizes are extremely small, so they do not necessarily represent a population trend.
 Any additional species information from wildlife laboratory analysis will be reported as it becomes available in future reports.